TheYIMIR/DiscordRPCUnity/README.md

-## Sample Json which has to be placed in a folder called "Resources"
+## Sample JSON which has to be placed in a folder called "Resources"

 DiscordRPCData (This is the default name for the file and needs to be used without changes)
 ```